himalayabatra/MovieFlex/README.md

 Looking for a next movie or show?
 You are in the right place - Movieflex, get all the information about the movies and TVshows with just one-click.
 **MOVIEFLEX** enables you with following:

-- Search movies/tv shows of different genre, cast, director
+- Search movies/TVshows of different genre, cast, director
 - Display the details of specific movie
 - Filter movies based Release Year & Country
 - Get public reviews for a specific movie/TVshows